madzonga/twitter-clone/README.md

 - Redis is not running: Ensure Docker is running and that the Redis container is up.
 Use docker ps to verify the container is active.
 - Cannot connect to Redis: Check if Redis is accessible at localhost:6379.
 Ensure no firewall or network issues are blocking the connection.

+## 7. Future features to look forward to

+- Multimedia Support: Allow users to upload and share multimedia content such as images, videos, and GIFs with integrated previews.
+- Direct Messaging: Add a private messaging feature allowing users to communicate directly with each other.
+- Personalized Feed Algorithm: Implement a machine-learning-based feed algorithm that tailors content to individual users based on their interests, behavior, and connections.